Skip to content

 I looked at DeFi protocols — on-chain finance, smart contracts that execute without counterparty trust — and I saw what they could become: financial infrastructure built from mathematics, not from institutional permission — and restructurable, at the protocol level, to remove interest entirely.

 The mathematics already existed.
-Ackerer, Hugonnier and Jermann published a framework in 2024 that, at the parameter ι=0 — interest set to zero — produced a fully functional perpetual futures mechanism with no riba embedded anywhere.
-Six research papers.
+Ackerer, Hugonnier and Jermann published a framework in 2025 (Mathematical Finance) that, at the parameter ι=0 — interest set to zero — produced a fully functional perpetual futures mechanism with no riba embedded anywhere.
+Fourteen working papers.
 Deployed on-chain.
 Zero interest hardcoded at the protocol level.
 Not a fatwa layered on top.
 Built from first principles.

 The Partnership